maoosi/prisma-appsync/docs/advanced/securing-api.md

 By default, Prisma-AppSync will try to protect your Database from most common DOS attacks, by using in-memory rate-limiting.

 ::: warning DOWNSIDE
-Limits are kept in-memory and are not shared between function instantiations.
+Limits are kept in memory and are not shared between function instantiations.
 This means limits can reset arbitrarily when new instances get spawned or different instances are used to serve requests.
 :::

 To change the default value (default to 200 requests per user, per minute), you can adjust the `maxReqPerUserMinute` option when instantiating the Client: